 “I don’t know.
 Maybe somebody paid off the cops, too.
 That one cop kept coming around asking if Ann remembered anything, but she didn’t.”

-“This is not my fault!”
-He defends and I walk pass him.
+“This is not my fault!” he defends, and I walk pass him.
 “I didn’t rape her, and I certainly didn’t tell her to go swinging her ass around some young kid!
 These young girls are out here being prick teases and then want to scream rape when they are expected to deliver!”
 I realize this is probably the alcohol talking… or maybe he’s just being an asshole again.
-Unfortunately for him, my fist couldn’t tell the difference when it made a clean connection with his face, sending him sailing out of the barstool and landing on the sticky saloon floor.
+Unfortunately for him, my fist can’t tell the difference when it makes a clean connection with his face, sending him sailing out of the barstool and landing on the sticky saloon floor.
 I stand over him as he is lying on his back holding his jaw.

 “Now you get to know the importance of who I am.
-I am in love with Anastasia.
-I hope that one day in the future, she will consent to be my wife, and spend the rest of her life with me.
+I’m in love with Anastasia.
+I hope that one day in the future, she’ll consent to be my wife, and spend the rest of her life with me.
 I plan to bring down every single person involved in her attack.
 I plan to have Whitmore and his snide little rapist son begging me to release my clutches from them, which by the way, I won’t.
 I haven’t decided what you deserve yet.
 I do know this… that little comment just cost you one.”
-I took one of the stacks of bills off of the bar and threw it over my shoulder to Taylor without looking.
+I take one of the stacks of bills from the bar and throw it over my shoulder to Taylor without looking.
 I have absolutely no doubt that he caught it.

 “You fucking asshole!”
-Morton shoots, trying to get off of the floor.
+Morton shoots, trying to get off the floor.

 “Do you want it to cost you both?”
 I say glaring at him.
 Morton purses his lips so tightly that it almost looks painful.
 “My regards to your wife!”
 I sneer as Taylor, Lawrence and I leave the bar.